Jason Heyward Player Props: Dodgers vs. Giants

-On Monday, Jason Heyward (coming off going 1-for-3 with a home run and an RBI) and the Los Angeles Dodgers face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 9:45 PM ET.
+After going 0-for-1 in his last game, Jason Heyward and the Los Angeles Dodgers take on the San Francisco Giants (who will hand the ball to Alex Cobb) at 9:45 PM ET on Wednesday.

-In his most recent game, he hit a home run while going 1-for-3 against the Diamondbacks.
+In his last game he had a hitless showing (0-for-1) against the Giants.

 Jason Heyward Game Info & Props vs. the Giants